cstegall07/es6-js-assignment/README.md

 }
 ```

-Question 2 Solution can be found on Line 13 - 20 in the [JavaScript File](/main.js)
+Question 2 Solution can be found on lines 13 - 20 in the [JavaScript File](/main.js)

 ## Question 3